krzentner/language-world/data/text-davinci-003-old/chain_md/door-lock-0.md

     Steps:  1.
-Put gripper above the knob  2.
-Drop gripper around the knob  3.
-Turn the knob until it locks First, put the gripper above the knob.
+Put gripper to the right of the dial  2.
+Turn the dial clockwise  3.Confirm the door is unlocked First, we need to line up the robot's gripper with the door handle.
+We want to line up the gripper so it's to the right of the dial.
-    - When the robot's gripper is not vertically aligned with the knob, the robot should put the gripper above the knob.
+    - When the robot's gripper is not to the right of the door handle, the robot should put to the right of the door handle.
-    As long as the gripper is almost lined up, closing it should line it up all the way.
+    Next, we need to turn the dial clockwise until it's in the "unlocked" position.
-    - When the robot's gripper is almost vertically aligned with the knob and the robot's gripper is open, the robot should put gripper around knob.
+    - When the robot's gripper is to the right of the door handle, the robot should turn the dial clockwise.
-    As long as the gripper is still vertically aligned with the knob, it's being turned, so keep turning.
+    Once the dial is in the "unlocked" position, open the door to confirm that the door is now unlocked.
-    - When the robot's gripper is vertically aligned with the knob, the robot should turn knob until it locks.
+    - When the dial is in the unlocked position, the robot should open the door to confirm it is unlocked.